-A very popular feature request was to allow a revenue share with authors.
-For example, on an ad position within posts, you could show the author’s ad 20% of the time and 80% the ads from the publisher.
-This would allow authors to earn more from successful posts and also motive them to create more attention to their posts.
+A trendy feature request was to allow a revenue share with authors.
+For example, on an ad position within posts, you could show the author’s ad 20% of the time and 80% of the ads from the publisher.
+This would allow authors to earn more from successful posts and motivate them to create more attention to their content.

-After thinking about this for a while, I decided against adding a specific feature.
-Especially since version 1.7 of Advanced Ads has a display conditions that allows to display ads only on posts from a specific author.
+After thinking about this for a while, I decided against adding a specific feature, especially since version 1.7 of Advanced Ads has a display condition that allows displaying ads only on posts from a particular author.

 The easiest solution for a revenue share with authors would be to create ad units for each author.
 These ads could either be from your own ad networks (AdSense, or whatever program you are using) or you could get the ads from your authors, in case they have their own accounts.